 - Seminole State gives you the opportunity to gain hands-on theatre production experience, working side- by-side with your instructors, peers and accomplished theatre professionals from the Central Florida area.

 - Our curriculum parallels the first two years of a four-year degree program.
 Your course credits will be accepted for most college and university bachelor's programs.

 - Smaller class sizes allow you to benefit from individual attention and instruction.
 Our highly experienced faculty members provide direction and encouragement to help you reach your full potential.

 - Selected studies give you unique learning opportunities and a chance to broaden the range of your education.
 Topics include playwriting, lighting and sound and stage management.

-- Working with local and national organizations allows Seminole State's Theatre Department to remain on the cutting edge of theatre technology and current trends.
+- Working with local and national organizations allows Seminole State's Center for Fine and Performing Arts to remain on the cutting edge of theatre technology and current trends.
 Seminole State is proud of our relationship with the Association for Theatre in Higher Education, SETC, USITT and Central Florida Performing Arts Alliance.

 How Do I prepare for a bachelor's degree in theatre?

 Seminole State offers prerequisite courses that prepare A.A. degree students for the following performing arts major:

 Seminole State's Theatre Program can help prepare you for a variety of career paths, including: